python-openapi/openapi-schema-validator/README.rst

 About
 #####

-Openapi-schema-validator is a Python library that validates schema against the `OpenAPI Schema Specification v3.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject>`__ which is an extended subset of the `JSON Schema Specification Wright Draft 00 <http://json-schema.org/>`__.
+Openapi-schema-validator is a Python library that validates schema against:

+* `OpenAPI Schema Specification v3.0 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject>`__ which is an extended subset of the `JSON Schema Specification Wright Draft 00 <http://json-schema.org/>`__.
+* `OpenAPI Schema Specification v3.1 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#schemaObject>`__ which is an extended superset of the `JSON Schema Specification Draft 2020-12 <http://json-schema.org/>`__.

 Installation
 ############